smileyborg/UIView-AutoLayout/README.md

                                                                  attribute:NSLayoutAttributeLeft
                                                                 multiplier:0.0f
                                                                   constant:kHorizontalMargin]];
-...and that's not even half of the constraints required...
+...and that's not even half of the constraints required to achieve the same effect!

 Limitations
 -----------